GerHobbelt/mootools-filemanager/README.md

 Options

 * url: (string) The base url to a file with an instance of the FileManager php class (FileManager.php), without QueryString
-* assetBasePath: (string) The path to all images and swf files used by the filemanager
+* URLpath4assets: (string) The path to all images and swf files used by the filemanager
 * directory: (string, relative to the directory set in to the filemanager php class) Can be used to load a subfolder instead of the base folder
 * language: (string, defaults to *en*) The language used for the FileManager
 * selectable: (boolean, defaults to *false*) If true, provides a button to select a file